Introduction: Fixing the Mac Lilypad USB Serial Port/Driver Issue

 - Make sure that the LP is plugged into your computer with a working Micro USB cable.
-At least one light on the LP should be on (like in the photo above), showing you that the LP is receiving power.
+At least one light on the LP should be on (like in the photo above), indicating that the LP is receiving power.

-- If it's not then you have a USB port issue on your computer, a broken cable, or a broken LP board.
-Check for all 3 by using different cords and ports and a different LP, if you can get one.
+- If there's no light, then you have a USB port issue on your computer, a broken cable, or a broken LP board.
+Check for all 3 by using different cords, ports, and a different LP—if you can get one.

 Step 3: Make Sure You've Selected the Right Board Options Within the Arduino Menu

 See the above photo for how to find this section of the menu.
 You want to select the "Lilypad USB" option.
 The other Lilypad option is for the older board which doesn't have a built-in USB.